falvarador/astro-ezara-shop/frontend/README.md

-# Next JS Teslo Shop
+# Nextjs EZARA Shop

-This is a recreate project to nextjs teslo shop.
+This is a recreate project to Nextjs EZARA Shop.
 This is the frontend project.